Kong/docs.konghq.com/app/enterprise/2.5.x/plugin-development/custom-logic.md

 forward-compatible with future releases of {{site.ee_product_name}}.

 When you are trying to implement some logic that needs to interact with {{site.ee_product_name}}
-(such as retrieving request headers, producing a response from a plugin, or ogging some error or debug information), you should consult the [Plugin Development Kit Reference][pdk].
+(such as retrieving request headers, producing a response from a plugin, or logging some error or debug information), you should consult the [Plugin Development Kit Reference][pdk].